MarketSquare/robotframework-seleniumtestability/README.md

 help with dealing asyncronous events by providing either automatic or manual waits for the duration of real actions happening within SUT, not arbituary length sleeps.
-There are also some helper functions which are out of scope of upstream SeleniumLibrary but useful for testing web applications with SeleniumLibrary.
+There are also some helper functions which are out of scope of upstream SeleniumLibrary but useful for testing web applications with it.

 SeleniumTestability relies on core Selenium's feature Event Firing Webdriver and provides it's own listener interface that takes care of waiting in right